minhajultaivin/security-advisories/README.md

 Weakness: CWE-79 — Cross-Site Scripting (Stored)

 # 📝 Summary
-A 'stored Cross-Site Scripting (XSS)' vulnerability was identified in the 'Classroom module' of 'SourceCodester Student Grades Management System v1.0'.
+A *stored Cross-Site Scripting (XSS)* vulnerability was identified in the *Classroom module* of *SourceCodester Student Grades Management System v1.0*.
-The application fails to sanitize user-supplied HTML inputs in the 'Description' field when creating a classroom.
+The application fails to sanitize user-supplied HTML inputs in the *Description* field when creating a classroom.
 Malicious JavaScript is executed whenever an administrator or teacher views the affected classroom page.

 # 🎯 Affected Component